condinoaljoseph/aljoseph.co/README.md

 # aljoseph.co

-Inspired from dan's iconic [overreacted.io](https://overreacted.io/) and [leerob](https://leerob.io/).
+This website is inspired by Dan Abramov's iconic [overreacted.io](https://overreacted.io/) and [leerob.io](https://leerob.io/).
+It is built using Next.js, Vercel, and Tailwind CSS.

-### Are you an open-sourcerer?
+### Getting Started

-Feel free to forked and clone this repository
+To get started with this project, clone the repository and navigate to the project directory:

 ```bash
 $ git clone git@github.com:condinoaljoseph/aljoseph.co.git
 $ cd aljoseph.co
 ```

-### Env Variables
+### Environment Variables

-Create `.env.local` for environment variables or run `cp .env.example .env.local`.
-You should have a twitter api token because most of my post is using the static twitter component.
+Create a `.env.local` file to store environment variables.
+You can use the provided `.env.example` file as a template.
+Make sure to obtain a Twitter API token, as most of the posts on this website use the static Twitter component.

 ```env
 TWITTER_API_TOKEN=